 Do your bone scans reveal rapid and excessive bone loss?
 Because bone loss is common in women in perimenopause and menopause, finding “osteopenia” in a single bone scan may mean very little; the real concern is if subsequent scans reveal rapid and excessive bone loss beyond what’s usual during menopause.
 If you’re losing more than, say, 2% per year during and immediately after menopause (or more than 1% per year if you’re more than five years post menopause), then you may be on your way to osteoporosis.
 (But we know lots of ways to decrease bone loss.)

 You are invited to empower yourself!

-If you’ve been told you have osteopenia, I encourage you to join me in my upcoming on-line course, Moving Beyond Osteopenia.
+If you’ve been told you have osteopenia, I encourage you to take my free online course, Moving Beyond Osteopenia: 9 Facts Your Doctor Never Told You.
 I have developed this course to empower each of you with a deeper understanding of osteopenia, what it might mean for you and how to make truly informed decisions about your bone health.